LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 The `quick_check/3` predicate returns results in reified form (either `passed` or `failed(Goal)` with Goal being the random test that failed).
 The other two predicates print the test results.
+The template can be a `::/2`, `<</2`, or `:/2` qualified callable term.
+When the template is an unqualified callable term, it will be used to construct a goal to be called in the context of the *sender* using the `<</2` debugging control construct.

 Properties are expressed using predicates.
 The QuickCheck test idioms and predicates take as argument the mode template for a property (defined as a